Cadle Tabernacle: Controversies

 The initial plan for the Cadle Tabernacle was to allow Gypsy Smith's revival choir to organize on a permanent basis.
 This led to controversy, which was well publicized in newspapers at the time.
 The Methodists, a large and influential section of Indianapolis's Protestant base, feared it would interfere with their ministry plans.
 Other ministries, such as the Unitarians, felt that the tabernacle hurt Christian unity by splitting religious groups in Indianapolis.
 Cadle denied these accusations and others that claimed he created the Cadle Tabernacle for self-serving motives.
-Additional issues arose when Indianapolis Mayor Charles Jewett misunderstood the building's purpose as dedicated to the city of Indianapolis, allowing it to be used for municipal functions.
-The misunderstanding occurred after Cadle promised to use the building for public uses but not to donate it to Indianapolis.
+Additional issues arose when Indianapolis Mayor Charles Jewett misunderstood the building's purpose as being dedicated to the city of Indianapolis, allowing it to be used for municipal functions.
+The misunderstanding occurred after Cadle had promised to use the building for public uses but not to donate it to Indianapolis.

 In November 1921, Cadle and the tabernacle's board disputed control of the tabernacle's evangelistic program.
 The board gained final authority, but Cadle disagreed with the decision.
-The dispute led Bob Jones, who planned to meet at the tabernacle, to cancel his plans.
+The dispute led Bob Jones, who had planned to meet at the tabernacle, to cancel his plans.
 A month later, in December 1921, Cadle announced his plans to turn the tabernacle into a multi-use convention center, at a time when the largest public auditorium in Indianapolis seated 3,500.
 Samuel L. Shank, the newly elected mayor of Indianapolis, proposed buying the tabernacle building, but Cadle refused.
 Mayor Shank pointed out that legal action might be taken against the tabernacle and its tax exemption as a religious institution cancelled if it held secular events.
 He never pursued this, however.